ryanwentzel/ryanlwentzel.com/collections/_posts/2020-05-03-brief-encouragement-to-gbc.md

 If that’s how you feel, you’re not alone.
 I feel it, too.

 Weariness is a reminder to us to turn to our God.
 Isaiah tells us that our God does not faint or ever grow weary.
-And our ever-energetic God gives power and strength to his people who are at the end of their own.
+And our ever energetic God gives power and strength to his people who are at the end of their own.

 So friends, in your weariness wait on the Lord.
-He will renew your strength.
+He will renew your strength (Isa 40:27–31).